- Dr Laura Stix

 - Enjo or Norwex cleaning cloths -- These are fantastic!
 (FYI, these are multi-level marketing companies) I can tell you they are incredible for cleaning and only require water.
 A family member use to sell Enjo and the eye make-up pads I use actually clean better than the toxic stuff out there -- and all you ever use is water!
 They have cloths for everything (no joke -- for cars, furniture, clothes, windows, etc) -- and they get out ridiculously tough stains.

 - Burts Bees - Probably most famous for their lip balm, but they are also my #1 recommendation for natural lip tints/colouring -- they offer a huge array of colours and a little goes a long way!
-I also like their face cleanser that I use from time to time (but really I almost always use the cleaning cloths)
+They have lots of other personal products too.

-- Admittedly, I love Desert Essence's coconut hand cream, BUT, it's not 100% "pure" because at the end of their ingredients there is "fragrance/parfum", which can really be any chemical, so not something we want.
+- Admittedly, I love Desert Essence's coconut hand cream, BUT, it's not 100% "pure" because at the end of their ingredients there is "fragrance/parfum", which can really be any chemical, so it's not ideal.
 This is why buying "clean" gets confusing, because everything else in it looks great!
 However, they are my #1 recommendation for pure jojoba oil and tea tree oils.
 Jojoba will not cause acne and can be a great moisturizer for the face.

 - Avalon Organics - I have tried many different natural shampoo's and this is one of my favourites.
 Many other products leave a residue which doesn't feel very "clean" but this brand leaves it squeaky clean!
-So much so, you definitely need a conditioner with it!
+So much so, you definitely need a conditioner with it because it can be drying.
 The peppermint one is my go-to.

 - Carina Organics - This is another excellent hair care line - very clean, Canadian, and their Sweet Pea scent is awesome.